-Present address: Forschungs- und Transferzentrum Leipzig e.V., Wächterstr.
-13, 04107 Leipzig, Germany
+1 Present address: Forschungs- und Transferzentrum Leipzig e.V., Wächterstr.
+13, 04107 Leipzig, Germany.

-The accuracy of source analysis methods depends in part on the volume conductor model used to represent the head.
-In clinical practice, for EEG, the spherical head model with three homogeneous and isotropically conducting (a single conductivity value) spherical shells representing brain, skull and scalp, and in MEG, the single isotropic compartment sphere model, are still often used.
-Recent investigations showed that source localization accuracy can be improved through the use of realistically shaped three compartment (brain, skull, scalp, extracted from MRI data) boundary element (BE) or finite element (FE) head models, the current "gold standard" in source analysis (Roth et al., 1997; Huiskamp et al., 1997; Waberski et al., 1998; Huiskamp et al., 1999; Waberski et al., 2000; Fuchs et al., 2007).
+^{1053-8119/\$ -} see front matter © 2008 Elsevier Inc. All rights reserved. doi:10.1016/j.neuroimage.2008.09.009 isotropic compartment sphere model, are still often used.
+Recent investigations showed that source localization accuracy can be improved through the use of realistically shaped three compartment (brain, skull, scalp, extracted from MRI data) boundary element (BE) or finite element (FE) head models, the current "gold standard" in source analysis (Roth et al., 1997; Huiskamp et al., 1997, 1999; Waberski et al., 1998, 2000; Fuchs et al., 2007).

-However, the cerebrospinal fluid compartment is known to have a much higher conductivity than brain gray and white matter (Baumann et al., 1997) and, because of its three-layeredness into top and bottom compacta and spongiosum, the skull is often considered to be an anisotropic (different conductivity values in different space directions) conductor (Marin et al., 1998; Akhtari et al., 2002; Fuchs et al., 2007).
+However, the cerebrospinal fluid compartment is known to have a much higher conductivity than brain gray and white matter (Baumann et al., 1997) and, because of its three-layeredness into top and bottom compacta and spongiosum, the skull is often considered to be an anisotropic (different conductivity values in different space directions) conductor (Marin et al., 1999; Akhtari et al., 2002; Fuchs et al., 2007).
 Furthermore, conductivity anisotropy with a ratio of about 1 to 9 (normal to parallel to fibers) has been measured for brain white matter (Nicholson, 1965).
-The robust and non-invasive direct invivo measurement of brain conductivity anisotropy is not possible.
-However, in (Basser et al., 1994), the assumption was introduced that the conductivity tensor shares the eigenvectors with the water diffusion tensor (DT), which can be measured non-invasively by means of DT-MRI.
-This assumption was recently used in an effective medium approach which describes a linear relationship between the effective electrical conductivity tensor and the effective water diffusion tensor in brain tissues (Tuch et al., 1999, 2001; Wang et al, 2008).
+The robust and non-invasive direct in-vivo measurement of brain conductivity anisotropy is not possible.
+However, in (Basser et al., 1994a), the assumption was introduced that the conductivity tensor shares the eigenvectors with the water diffusion tensor (DT), which can be measured non-invasively by means of DT-MRI.
+This assumption was recently used in an effective medium approach which describes a linear relationship between the effective electrical conductivity tensor and the effective water diffusion tensor in brain tissues (Tuch et al., 1999, 2001; Wang et al., 2008).
 A further positive validation study of this model in a silk yarn phantom was presented by (Oh et al., 2006).
 The mutual restriction of both the ionic and the water mobility by the geometry of the brain medium builds the basis for the described relationship.
 The assumption is not, of course, that a fundamental relation exists between the free mobility of ionic and water particles.
 The claim is rather that the restricted mobilities are related through the geometry.